21 Software Engineer Technical Interview Questions and Answers for 2023

 Question 6: Explain the “verification” and “validation” processes in software development.

-Answer: “Verification” in the context of software development refers to checking whether a software system can deliver its intended functionality without defects.
+Answer: “Verification” in the context of software development refers to checking whether a software system can deliver its intended function without defects.
 Software development teams might conduct one or more of the following verification activities:

-“Validation” refers to the process of checking whether a software product meets the required quality standards.
+“Validation” refers to the process of checking whether a software product meets the required quality control standards.
 Software development teams use the validation process to check whether they are developing the right software system.
 Dynamic testing falls in this category.

 Question 7: Explain the role of “debugging” in the software development process